Frame Straightening & Cost to Repair Frame Damage

 A complete guide to addressing car frame damage

 Let’s be real: cars get expensive.
 You have to pay a monthly loan, pay insurance, pay warranties and fees, get the car licensed and registered, keep it gassed up, and handle any maintenance or repairs that come along.
 One of the repairs that can really affect your car’s safety and function on the road is frame damage.
-The frame is literally the backbone of your entire vehicle, holding everything together, shielding you in accidents, and making space for electrical and mechanical components.
-Frame straightening can be a drop in the bucket or a tidal wave of repair costs.
+The frame is literally the backbone of your entire vehicle, holding everything together, shielding you in a car accident, and making space for electrical and mechanical components.
+Car frame straightening can be a drop in the bucket or a tidal wave of repair costs.
 In this post, we’ll walk you through the basics of your car frame, what you can do to protect it, and what to expect when you need it fixed.

 Car Frame Basics

 It’s the structural core that supports everything: From the engine and transmission to the body and interior components.
 There are different types of frames, but one of the most popular in modern vehicles is the unibody frame.
-This design cleverly integrates the body and frame into a single, cohesive unit.
-Unibody frames have revolutionized vehicle design by reducing weight, increasing strength, enhancing safety with integrated crumple zones, and streamlining the manufacturing process.
+This design cleverly integrates the car’s body and frame into a single, cohesive unit.
+Unibody construction has revolutionized vehicle design by reducing weight, increasing strength, enhancing safety with integrated crumple zones, and streamlining the manufacturing process.
 This approach, called a unibody frame, makes your car safer and improves fuel efficiency, but also makes frames more difficult to repair.

 Crumple Zones